 Will I Lose My SSI Benefits If I'm Working Over the SGA Limit?

-By , J.D. · University of Virginia School of Law
+By , J.D.
+University of Virginia School of Law

-Updated by Diana Chaikin, Attorney · Seattle University School of Law
+Updated by Diana Chaikin, Attorney Seattle University School of Law

 But that doesn't mean that you can earn an unlimited amount of income and continue to receive benefits.
-SSI does have an income limit separate from the SGA limit.
-Depending on your state, the income limit may not be much higher than the SGA amount.
-Social Security periodically reviews the earnings of people receiving SSI benefits, a process called redetermination.
+The income limit (which depends on your state) isn't too much higher than the SGA amount.
+Read on to learn exactly how the SSI income formula works and what you need to report to Social Security to avoid overpayments.

-What Happens If I Go Over SGA?
+What Happens If I Go Over SGA While on SSI?

-After the agency confirms that you still meet the income and resource limits for SSI, Social Security will reduce your SSI benefit by the amount of the income you're earning.
+Again, it's not the SGA limit that matters, but SSI's income limit after Social Security excludes some income.
+Social Security will periodically review your earnings, resources, and living situation in a process called redetermination.
+After the agency confirms that you still meet the income and resource limits for SSI, Social Security will deduct some of your income (in other words, not count it) as a work incentive.
 Broadly speaking, Social Security reduces the amount of your monthly SSI benefit by about half of the amount of your monthly income.

-More specifically, the agency excludes the first $65 of earned income (wages), and $20 of any income, earned or unearned, for a total of $85 per month.
+More specifically, the agency excludes the first $65 of earned income (wages) and $20 of any income, earned or unearned, for a total of $85 per month.
 After these deductions, Social Security counts half of any remaining earned income towards the income limit.

 Social Security won’t count any money you spend on impairment-related work expenses as part of your income.
 Impairment-related work expenses are reasonable costs related to your disability that allow you to work (and that aren’t being already reimbursed).
 For example, if you need to pay somebody to drive you to work because your disability prevents you from taking public transportation, Social Security will subtract that expense from your total income.